 There are a few things to keep in mind when setting up a ‘waterfall’ release schedule:

-- To avoid duplicate single releases from going live on Apple and Amazon stores, an instant gratification track should not be submitted for delivery separately as a standard single release.
+- To avoid duplicate single releases from going live on Apple and Amazon stores, an instant gratification track should be submitted on the full EP release and the single should not be submitted for delivery separately to these services.

 - Your release’s metadata must match any text on the artwork and vice versa.
 Each product must be treated as an individual release which means you won't be able to use the final EP artwork across all releases if it contains text that does not match the metadata of each release.